Music Producer Josh Monroy’s Tips for Being Productive in Studio with Your Clients

 We recently caught up with Josh to get his advice on how ambitious producers can be available and productive for the artists they work firstly, by knowing what’s in their own libraries and secondly, by getting smart about the way they manage their time while in-session with artists and clients.

-KNOW YOUR LIBRARY.
+BEFORE ANY SESSION, KNOW WHAT’S IN YOUR LIBRARY.

 “Sometimes you need days or hours just to explore your sounds and get a good knowledge of what is held in your library.
 Before going into any writing session with an artist, know your library, know where to find your stuff, know how to get the sound for whatever hip hop artist or whatever rock artist or alternative or indie dance kind of thing you will be working on.
 Melding of these genres is what’s making music so special these days, so knowing the different genres and where to find those specific things, that’s extremely important.